-In addition to the General Mining Law, two recent issues also have been controversial and the subject of oversight or legislation in the 107th Congress.
+In addition to the General Mining Law, two recent mining issues also have been controversial and the subject of oversight or legislation in the 107th Congress.
 One relates to mining millsites, while the other relates to hardrock mining on federal lands.
+The 107th Congress also is considering extending the moratorium on the issuance of mining patents, and extending the claim maintenance and location fees.
 These issues are addressed below.
-The 107th Congress also is considering extending the moratorium on the issuance of mining patents, and the claim maintenance and location fees also discussed below.